TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Task-Driven Image Rain and Noise Removal

 \subsection{Task-Driven Approach Based on Patch Analysis}

 The goal of the patch analysis strategy is not only to improve the utilization of image patches but also to generate N-frequency-K-shot learning task distribution $p(\mathcal{T})$.
-From the clustering results, we empirically observe that deep neural networks, such as DnCNN~\cite{KaiZhangDnCNN2017}, FFDNet~\cite{Zhang2018FFDNet}, and NLNet~\cite{NLNet2017Left} tend to simultaneously behave bad or well on image patches from the same cluster as shown in Fig. \ref{fig:tendency}.
-This indicates that performing image rain and noise removal on image patches from the same cluster can be regarded as a sub-task.
+Based on the patch analysis strategy, we empirically observe that deep neural networks, such as DnCNN~\cite{KaiZhangDnCNN2017}, FFDNet~\cite{Zhang2018FFDNet}, and NLNet~\cite{NLNet2017Left} tend to simultaneously behave bad or well on image patches from the same cluster as shown in Fig. \ref{fig:tendency}.
+This indicates that we can regard image rain and noise removal on image patches sharing similar spatial and statistical properties as a sub-task.

-\textbf{N-frequency-K-shot Learning Task.} As we have clustered image patches into $C$ clusters, we can define the N-frequency-K-shot learning task $\tau\sim p(\mathcal{T})$.
-Formally, let $f_{\theta}$ represent the model parameterized with $\theta$.
-Then the target of N-frequency-K-shot learning task $\tau_j$ sampled from $p(\mathcal{T})$ is to find the optimal parameters $\theta_j^{*}$ with $\theta$ as an initialization as shown in Eq. (\ref{eq:N-frequency-K-shot learning}).

-where $\mathcal{D}_{\tau_j}^{(train)}$ is the train-set for task $\tau_j$, which contains $NK$ image patches sampled from $N$ image patch clusters and each cluster with $K$ image patches. $\mathcal{L}_{\tau_j}$ denotes the loss function for $\tau_j$.
-Similarly, we denote the validation set for $\tau_j$ as $\mathcal{D}^{(val)}_{\tau_j}$.
-The task-driven approach aims to enable the neural network to learn from abundant tasks while each task contains different kinds of image patches for training.
+\textbf{N-frequency-K-shot Learning Task.} Based on the above observation, we introduce the N-frequency-K-shot learning task $\tau\sim p(\mathcal{T})$, which aims to quickly learn on $N$ kinds of image patches with parameterized model $f_{\theta}$.
+Hence, we can embed a batch of N-frequency-K-shot learning tasks as a ``data batch" in the data-driven learning process when data is scarce.
+This approach results in a bilevel optimization.
+The inner-level optimization tries to find the optimal parameters $\theta_j^{*}$ for each N-frequency-K-shot task $\tau_j$ by training on the corresponding train-set $\mathcal{D}^{(train)}_{\tau_j}$.
+The train-set $\mathcal{D}^{(train)}_{\tau_j}$ contains $NK$ examples sampled from $N$ clusters and each cluster with $K$ image patches.
+Fig. \ref{fig:TPAFI} presents an example of 1-frequency-2-shot learning, where task1 learns on 2 image patches with \textit{tiger stripes} by gradient descent.
+Formally, the inner-level optimization for task $\tau_j$ can be formed as Eq. (\ref{eq:N-frequency-K-shot learning}).